-Action Taken: During this meeting, the Board authorized staff to proceed with code amendments vacating the Animal Control Board and amending the exotic animal permit process and permitting requirements.
-Staff was further authorized to proceed with code amendments separating the species of exotic animals into tier 1, tier 2 and tier 3.
+Action Taken: During this meeting, the Board authorized staff to proceed with code amendments vacating the Animal Control Board and amending the kennel/cattery permit process and permitting requirements.

-On July 18, 2017, the Board heard a first reading on an ordinance to amend provisions in WCC Chapter 55 related to the exotic animal permit process and permit requirements.
-Staff presented proposed amendments to the current exotic animal permit, which is a permit for individuals wishing to possess exotic animals within Washoe County.
-The proposal included:
+On July 18, 2017, the Board heard a first reading on an ordinance to amend provisions in WCC Chapter 55 related to the kennel/cattery permit process.
+Staff presented proposed amendments to the current kennel/cattery permit, which is a permit for individuals wishing to possess more than 3 dogs and/or 7 cats (the current legal limit in Washoe County).
+The proposal included renaming the kennel/cattery permit as a "variance permit."
+These code amendments also included: